 The most effective and economical strategy for disease control combines the benefits of sanitation, crop rotation, resistant varieties, scouting, and judicious use of pesticides.
+For example, changing from a 2-year to a 3 year rotation of peanuts with corn or cotton can reduce diseaseloses to leaf spot, Sclerotinia blight, and Cylindrocladium black rot by as much as 50% in as few as two or three cycles.
 Inputs for disease control should be determined on the basis of field history, scouting, disease advisory programs, and recommendations by Virginia Cooperative Extension.
 This approach to disease management will enable the judicious use of chemicals while providing for a maximum return on investments.